A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Transformation

-We continue providing a proof sketch with a simple setting with two products, with the complete proof in Appendix \ref{app:prf-lem-IFRe}.
-Considering the fluid process $\FP(\vecx,\mu_T)$, there are two possibilities: (1) Both products are available until $\mu_T$.
-In this case, we can use the single-product result (Lemma \ref{lem:4-uni-DT}) to obtain the $\frac{1}{2}$ bound.
-(2) Some product stocks out before $\mu_T$.
-Without loss of generality, we consider the case that product $2$ depletes before $1$, at time $T_0<\mu_T$.
-Recall that when $T$ is deterministic, we lower bound the consumption in \textsc{da} by that in a stochastic process of length $T-x_2$.
-However, now $T$ is stochastic and could be lower than $x_2$.
-To address this, we only consider $T$ greater than $x_2$.
-Formally, we have $ \EE_T[\ZDA_1(\vecx,T)]\ge \EE_T[\ZDA_1(x_1 \vece_1, T-x_2)\mathbbm{1}\{T>x_2\}] $.
-For the consumption in $\FP(\vecc,\mu_T)$, we again use Separability Lemma to obtain that it is equal to the consumption in $\FP$ with length $T-x_2$ and only product $1$.
-Thus, it suffices to show $\EE_T[\ZDA_1(x_1 \vece_1, T-x_2)\mathbbm{1}\{T>x_2\}] \ge \frac{1}{e} \ZFP_1(x_1 \vece_1, T-x_2)$.
-However, the previous single-product bound (Lemma \ref{lem:4-uni-DT}) cannot be directly applied since we only consider $T>x_2$ on the left-hand side.
-Our key technical contribution in this part is to establish this $\frac{1}{e}-$performance guarantee.
-We show it suffices to establish the $\frac{1}{e}$ ratio for the setting with one product and one unit.
-Recall that $\ZDA_i(p,T,c_i)$ denotes the expected consumption of product $i$ in a stochastic consumption process with uniform purchase probability $p$ of length $T$ and $c_u$ units in stock: \begin{lemma} Consider any product $i\in \NN$ with a uniform purchase probability $p$.
-If $T$ follows an IFR distribution and for any integer $a<\mu_T$, suppose $(\mu_T-a)p\leq 1$, then $\EE_T[\ZDA_i(p,T-a,1)\mathbbm{1}\{T>a\}]\ge \frac{1}{e}p(\mu_T-a)$. \end{lemma}
+Then we consider a more general setting where $T$ is stochastic and follows an IFR distribution, and we prove $\EE_T[\ZDA_i(\vecx,T)]\geq \frac{1}{e}\fLP(\vecx,\mu_T)$.
+Establishing the performance guarantee for stochastic $T$ is more challenging since $\fLP(\vecx,\mu_T)$ further considers the fluid relaxation of $T$ while $\EE_T[\ZDA_i(\vecx,T)]$ considers different $T$.
+We establish novel stochastic inequalities to show the $\frac{1}{e}$ approximation factor.
+Interestingly, the $\frac{1}{e}$ ratio frequently appears in the pricing literature for IFR distributions \citep{dhangwatnotai2010revenue,chen2021revenue}.
+However, to the best of our understanding, this is just a coincidence because the ratio we analyze involves substantially different quantities. \begin{lemma} For any inventory vector $\vecx\in \mathbb{Z}_+^n$ and any product $i \in \NN$, $\EE_T[\ZDA_i(\vecx,T)]\geq \frac{1}{e}\ZFP_i(\vecx,\mu_T)$. \end{lemma} We continue providing a proof sketch with a simple two-product setting, with the complete proof presented in Appendix \ref{app:prf-lem-IFRe}.
+In the fluid process \textsc{fp}$(\vecx,\mu_T)$, there are two scenarios: (i) Both products are available until $\mu_T$.
+In this case, we can use the single-product result (Lemma \ref{lem:4-uni-DT}) to obtain a $\frac{1}{2}$ approximation bound. (ii) One product depletes before $\mu_T$.
+Without loss of generality, assume product 2 depletes before $1$, at time $T_0<\mu_T$.
+Recall that for deterministic $T$, we lower bound the consumption in \textsc{da} by considering a stochastic process with a length of $T-x_2$.
+However, with stochastic $T$, some realization of $T$ might be less than $x_2$.
+To address this, we condition our analysis on the event that the realized $T$ exceeds $x_2$.
+Formally, we have $ \EE_T[\ZDA_1(\vecx,T)]\geq \EE_T[\ZDA_1(x_1 \vece_1, T-x_2)\1\{T>x_2\}] $.
+In the fluid process \textsc{fp}$(\vecc,\mu_T)$, using the Separability, the consumption of product 1 is equivalent to the consumption in a fluid process over a period $\mu_T-x_2$, with only product 1 in stock.
+Thus, it suffices to show that $\EE_T[\ZDA_1(x_1 \vece_1, T-x_2)\1\{T>x_2\}] \geq \frac{1}{e} \ZFP_1(x_1 \vece_1, \mu_T-x_2)$.
+However, we cannot directly apply the previous single-product bound (Lemma \ref{lem:4-uni-DT}) because it does not account for the condition $T>x_2$.
+Our key technical contribution is establishing a new performance guarantee for this single-item setting under the IFR distribution. \begin{lemma} Consider any product $i \in \NN $ with a uniform purchase probability $p$.
+If $T$ follows an IFR distribution and for any integer $a<\mu_T$ such that $(\mu_T-a)p\leq 1$, then $\EE_T[\ZDA_i(p,T-a,1)\1\{T>a\}]\geq \frac{1}{e}p(\mu_T-a)$. \end{lemma}